ctools/ctools/doc/source/users/user_manual/irf_cta.rst

 The latest CTA reponse functions (``prod5-v0.1``) can be downloaded from `this link <https://zenodo.org/record/5499840#.YVV1di0itZo>`_.

-Addition of CTA response functions to the calibration database can be done using the script :download:`csadd2caldb.py <csadd2caldb.py>` that is available for download.

 To download and install the ``prod5-v0.1`` response functions you should execute the following commands in a terminal: